mozilla/geckodriver/README.md

 geckodriver
 ===========

-Proxy for using W3C [WebDriver] compatible clients to interact with Gecko-based browsers.
+Geckodriver binary provides a Proxy for using W3C [WebDriver] compatible clients to interact with Gecko-based browsers(fro example, [Mozilla Firefox]).

 This program provides the HTTP API described by the [WebDriver protocol] to communicate with Gecko browsers, such as Firefox.
 It